Abbasid revolution: Persian phase

 On 9 June 747 (Ramadan 25, 129AH), Abu Muslim successfully initiated an open revolt against Umayyad rule, which was carried out under the sign of the Black Standard.
 Abu Muslim rose in the name of an Imam, still unnamed at the time but spoken of as al-Rida, rallying support from Khorasanians and Shi'ites.
 Close to 10,000 soldiers were under Abu Muslim's command when the hostilities officially began in Merv.
-On 14 February 748 he established control of Merv, expelling Nasr ibn Sayyar less than a year after the latter had put down Ibn Surayj's revolt, and dispatched an army westwards.
+On 14 February 748, he established control of Merv, expelling Nasr ibn Sayyar less than a year after the latter had put down Ibn Surayj's revolt, and dispatched an army westwards.

 Newly commissioned Abbasid officer Qahtaba ibn Shabib al-Ta'i, along with his sons Al-Hasan ibn Qahtaba and Humayd ibn Qahtaba, pursued Ibn Sayyar to Nishapur and then pushed him further west to Qumis, in western Persia.
-That August, al-Ta'i defeated an Umayyad force of 10,000 at Gorgan, South East of Caspian Sea.
-Ibn Sayyar regrouped with reinforcements from the Caliph at Rey near today's Capital "Tehran", only for that city to fall as well as the Caliph's commander; once again, Ibn Sayyar fled west and died on 9 December 748 while trying to reach Hamedan in south Western Persia.
+That August, al-Ta'i defeated an Umayyad force of 10,000 at Gorgan, southeast of the Caspian Sea.
+Ibn Sayyar regrouped with reinforcements from the Caliph at Rey near Tehran, only for that city to fall as well; once again, Ibn Sayyar fled west and died on 9 December 748 while trying to reach Hamadan in south Western Persia.
 Al-Ta'i rolled west through Khorasan, defeating a 50,000 strong Umayyad force at Isfahan in Central Persia in March 749.

-At Nahavand south western Persia, the Umayyads attempted to make their last stand in Persia.
-Umayyad forces fleeing Hamedan and the remainder of Ibn Sayyar's men joined with those already garrisoned.
+At Nahavand in southwestern Iran, the Umayyads attempted to make their last stand in Persia.
+Umayyad forces fleeing Hamadan and the remainder of Ibn Sayyar's men joined with those already garrisoned.
 Qahtaba defeated an Umayyad relief contingent from Syria while his son al-Hasan laid siege to Nahavand for more than two months.
 The Umayyad military units from Syria within the garrison cut a deal with the Abbasids, saving their own lives by selling out the Umayyad units from Khorasan who were all put to death.
 After almost ninety years, Umayyad rule in Khorasan had finally come to an end.

-At the same time that al-Ta'i took Nishapur Located in North Eastern Khorasan, Abu Muslim was strengthening the Abbasid grip on the Muslim North East.
-Abbasid governors were appointed over Transoxiana and Bactria (Parts of today's Turkmenistan, Tajikistan, Uzbekistan, Kyrgyzstan and Kazakhstan), while the rebels who had signed a peace accord with Nasr ibn Sayyar were also offered a peace deal by Abu Muslim only to be double crossed and wiped out.
+At the same time that al-Ta'i took Nishapur, located in northeastern Khorasan, Abu Muslim was strengthening the Abbasid grip on the Muslim northeast.
+Abbasid governors were appointed over Transoxiana and Bactria (overlapping contemporary Turkmenistan, Tajikistan, Uzbekistan, Kyrgyzstan and Kazakhstan), while the rebels who had signed a peace accord with Nasr ibn Sayyar were also offered a peace deal by Abu Muslim only to be double crossed and wiped out.
 With the pacification of any rebel elements in the east and the surrender of Nahavand in the west, the Abbasids were the undisputed rulers of Khorasan.